glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 The rewards-simulator is a pipeline with the following stages:

 1. Parse the input from the user
-2. Add any preloaded input (such as the v1 solar farms)
+2. Add any preload data (such as the v1 solar farms)
 3. Run the competition simulator
 4. Apply the GLW inflation
 5. Apply the rewards splits